 This can affect QoR and also should not be used on modules that describe the control logic of 3-state outputs and I/O buffers.
 The KEEP_HIERARCHY can be placed in the module or architecture level or the instance.
-This attribute can only be set in the RTL.
+This attribute can be set in the RTL and in XDC.
+If it is used in the XDC, it can only be put on the instance.